Shangri La (Doris Duke): Collections and exhibitions

 The museum displays a wide-ranging collection of art, furnishings, and built-in architectural elements from Iran, Morocco, Turkey, Spain, Syria, Egypt, and India - among others.
 Gilt and painted ceilings from Morocco, vivid ceramics from Iran (including the only complete lusterware Ilkhanid mihrab in North America), painted wooden interiors from Syria, pierced metalwork and vibrant textiles from Spain to India (including a magnificent pair of shaped carpets, made for the Mughal emperor) are among the many highlights.
 Its multiple buildings on the campus also include The Playhouse (a reduced-scale version of the 17th century Chehel Sotoun in Esfahan, Iran, now used for public programs and artist residencies).

+One of Duke's most notable artworks is the mihrab from Kashan, Iran.
+This piece is the best preserved of the six that remain.
+It showcases Duke's Orientalism.
+Duke did not show it for decades, obviating its function as a prayer rug.

-The outdoor landscaping has a number of gardens, including a formal Mughal garden inspired by the Shalimar Gardens, as well as terraced water features, a Hawaiian fishpond, tropical gardens and a waterfall, and fabulous vistas of the Pacific Ocean.
+The outdoor landscaping has several gardens, including a formal Mughal garden inspired by the Shalimar Gardens, terraced water features, a Hawaiian fishpond, tropical gardens, a waterfall, and vistas of the Pacific Ocean.

-The museum also hosts two visual artists per year for onsite exhibitions, workshops, and/or lectures.
-Recently-featured artists have included Hayv Kahraman, Faig Ahmed, Bahia Shehab, and Reem Bassous.
+The museum also hosts two visual artists per year for exhibitions, workshops, and/or lectures.
+Featured artists have included Hayv Kahraman, Faig Ahmed, Bahia Shehab, and Reem Bassous.

-Architecture Design and Preservation
+Architecture design and preservation

-Constructed between 1936 and 1938 for Doris Duke by architect Marion Sims Wyeth, Shangri La was designed as a one-story residence combining modernist architecture with elements drawn from Islamic design traditions.
+Constructed between 1936 and 1938 for Duke by architect Marion Sims Wyeth, Shangri La was designed as a one-story residence combining modernist architecture with elements drawn from Islamic design traditions.
 The estate integrates indoor and outdoor spaces through courtyards, pavilions, and oceanfront terraces, while incorporating materials and artworks from regions including Iran, India, and Morocco.

-Duke’s continuing redesigns throughout her life introduced replicated and commissioned works alongside historical pieces, reflecting her interest in mobility, transitional spaces, and the blending of architecture with the surrounding landscape.
-By the 1960s, she had reconfigured several rooms, such as the dining area, into tent-like interiors inspired by Islamic models, illustrating the estate’s ongoing transformation into a hybrid dwelling of art and architecture.
+Duke's continuing redesigns throughout her life introduced replicated and commissioned works alongside historical pieces, reflecting her interest in mobility, transitional spaces, and the blending of architecture with the surrounding landscape.
+By the 1960s, she had reconfigured several rooms, such as the dining area, into tent-like interiors inspired by Islamic models, illustrating the estate's ongoing transformation into a hybrid dwelling of art and architecture.

+Location

+Shangri La sits on a 4.9-acre (20,000 m²) oceanfront lot in the Black Point residential neighborhood near Diamond Head.
+All tours to Shangri La begin and end at the Honolulu Museum of Art, which occupies 3.2 acres (13,000 m²) near downtown Honolulu.

+Shangri La also serves as a center for learning and cultural sharing, hosting artists, scholars, and educators through residencies and community programs that promote understanding of Islamic art and design.
+As it operates under the terms of a conditional use permit from the City and County of Honolulu, visitor access is restricted.
+Visitors may not drive or park on site or in the surrounding neighborhood.

+The museum's oceanfront setting and blend of architecture, landscape, and ocean views reflect Duke's vision of experiencing Islamic art in a living, natural environment.